- Reviewed: 19 March 2020, 14:54 NZDT

 When travelling to remote areas it may be safer to travel with others or a reputable tour company.
 This includes while hiking in national parks and visiting volcanoes.

-Protests and demonstrations occur from time to time in El Salvador and have the potential to turn violent and disrupt travel with little notice.
+Protests and demonstrations occur from time to time in El Salvador and have the potential to turn violent and cause travel disruptions with minimal notice.
+These happen most frequently in and around the capital San Salvador.
 We advise New Zealanders to avoid large gatherings and protests and follow any instructions issued by authorities.
 Political activity by foreigners is prohibited and may lead to detention and/or deportation.

 Unexploded landmines in rural and remote areas remain a danger, especially in the Chalatenango and Morazan districts.
 We recommend you travel on well-used roads and paths, as mined areas are often unmarked.